Skip to main content

 }

-• Results (Inline Data Response): for any result set under 10MB in size, inline results may be provided using the structure defined below.
+Used for any Access Request result set under 10MB in size, inline results can be provided using the structure defined below.

 {